javiereguiluz/easybook/doc/easybook-doc-en/Contents/01-publishing-your-first-book.md

 reader except Amazon Kindle) and start reading the **easybook** documentation as an e-book.

-Similarly, you can publish your book as `MOBI` (the format for Kindle- compatible e-books) and `PDF` files.
-However, these formats require the installation of two libraries and they will be explained in the next chapters:
+Similarly, you can publish your book as `PDF` files.

 ~~~ .cli
 // publishes the book as a PDF file